mmz33/CapsNet/README.md

 # Capsule Network (CapsNet)

-This repository is a TensorFlow implementation of capsule network.
+This repository represents a TensorFlow implementation of capsule network.
 For more details about CapsNet, you can check my [blog post](https://mmz33.github.io/Capsule-Networks/). you can also find [here](https://github.com/mmz33/CapsNet/blob/master/report/capsnet_seminar_report.pdf) a detailed report about this topic.

 ## Files
 - `dataset.py`: loads the MNIST dataset using keras API